 - Early June for Fall Semester, Academic Year, Winter Break (Fall on campus course)

-It can take 1–4 weeks from the time you submit Confirmation and Payment Agreement for the deposit to be posted to your account, and it is due 30 days from the date it is posted to your student account.
+It can take 1–4 weeks from when you submit your Confirmation and Payment Agreement for the deposit to be posted to your account, and it is due 30 days from the date it is posted to your student account.
 The Learning Abroad Center cannot remove any fees for late payment.
 Your deposit will be due prior to the release of financial aid for the term you will be abroad.

 Do not pay any deposits directly to your affiliate program provider (see below).

-The remainder of your program fee (less the deposit) will be billed to your University student billing account and is payable via the same method and due dates as regular University of Minnesota tuition.
+The remainder of your program fee (less the deposit) will be billed to your University student billing account and is payable via the same methods and due dates as regular University of Minnesota tuition.
 Visit One Stop for information on payment methods and due dates.
 Winter break programs are billed according to spring term timelines, and May session programs are billed according to summer term timelines.

 Students participating in an affiliate program will be billed an application fee, deposit, and program fee through their University of Minnesota account.
 Do not pay program fees or deposits directly to the affiliate.

 The Learning Abroad Center will collect the deposit, which will be billed to your University of Minnesota student billing account.
 If your affiliated program has an additional deposit, it will be factored into the program fee (see below) and will be collected later.
-If you cancel after confirming your place, you will be responsible for both the LAC deposit and affiliate’s deposit, in addition to other nonrecoverable costs per the LAC’s cancellation policy.
+If you cancel after confirming your place, you will be responsible for both the LAC deposit and affiliate’s deposit, in addition to other non-recoverable costs per the LAC’s cancellation policy.

 Some affiliate programs may require direct payment for items such as housing deposits, housing option surcharges, supplementary meal plans, lab, tuition and course fees, and optional excursions upon arrival.
 Contact your affiliate if you need these additional expenses deferred until the release of your financial aid.